 Afterward, the next step would be for your legal advisor to look through the document.
 The advisor ensures there is no information there that potential buyers could use to damage your business.
 It is essential that every buyer and seller ensure the entire process is overseen by a professional lawyer and broker.
 This will ensure a well-drawn up legal agreement.
 Thorough due diligence, with proper legal advice and a well-drawn up legal agreement, will result in better prices, terms and a better result for all.

-You will also need to determine the price you want to sell your business and this is usually done following an analysis of your client base and fee structure.
-Your sale price should be influenced by the market for practices of your type and typically, the price will trade at a premium or discount to value.
+You will also need to determine the price you want to sell your business.
+That is possible after reviewing and analyzing your client base and fee structure.
+The market should influence your sale price for practices of your type and typically, the price will trade at a premium or discount to value.
 Also, it has been noted that the best time to advertise for potential buyers is at the start of each calendar year and before the new financial year.
-There are numberous situations that can negatively impact the price which include poor or missing accounting records.
+There are numerous situations that can negatively impact the price which includes poor or missing accounting records.
 Other factors that could play a significant role in influencing the price include:

-Buyers usually focus on the top 20 or 30 fee paying clients and if they are all aged 55 plus then buyers fear up to 40% of the practice will cease within a few years.
+Buyers usually focus on the top 20 or 30 fee-paying clients and if they are all aged 55 plus then buyers fear up to 40% of the practice will cease within a few years.
 The dependence on top clients means the risk is even higher for the buyer and they might want to negotiate a reduced price, a higher retention amount or an extension of the retention period.

 No one will pay big money for a practice that is going downhill.
 If the practice is a baby boomer and has become complacent with no marketing, website or financial planning, then buyers would be under the impression that it is probably in its twilight years and not worth pursuing.